Zone Administrators

 Zone administrators (ZA) are RMDZ contacts at the local level.
 The following provides resources for zone administrators and discusses their responsibilities.

-One of the first things a zone administrator should consider is establishing a network of economic development and solid waste professionals to support zone activities.
-You or your predecessors probably started creating these relationships when putting together your zone application.
+• Create a network of economic development and recycling professionals.
 Economic development professionals are experienced in business recruitment, marketing, financing options, and siting assistance.
 Solid waste professionals are familiar with local recycling efforts, waste stream characteristics, materials in need of local markets, and contracts which may be in place and affect the availability of recovered materials.
-Regardless of whether the zone administrator is housed in the solid waste or economic development department, coordination between the two departments is crucial.

-Your original zone application discussed zone-specific objectives.
-You should review these objectives and revise them as necessary.
-Your objectives should merge both business and market development goals and include targeted industries and feedstocks.
+• Establish measurable objectives for your zone.
+The original zone application discussed zone-specific objectives.
+Those objectives should merge both business and market development goals and include targeted industries and feedstocks.
 Establishing measurable objectives helps to maintain focus on key activities and provides the basis for evaluating progress.

 Submit annual progress reports to CalRecycle.